PLUS SIZE HIGH BMI TUMMY TUCK & BBL – Dr. Nick Masri

 How do plastic surgeons interpret BMI?

 For plastic surgeons, having a healthy BMI prior to surgery can produce optimal results and minimize risks.
-However, there is no hard and fast rule with regard to the right BMI to undergo plastic surgery.
+However, rules are subjective to each surgeon.

 How is BMI calculated?